-- 1. Division staff will conduct a technical review to determine eligibility.
+- 1. Division staff will conduct a technical review to determine eligibility and prepare a staff content review report.
 Eligible applications will then be submitted to the Florida Historical Commission who serve as the grant review panel. - 2.
 The Florida Historical Commission will evaluate each application on the review criteria and assign a score.
 Applications are ranked according to the average of scores assigned for each application. - 3.
-The Florida Historical Commission approves a list for submission to the Secretary of State. - 4.
-The Division forwards a ranked list to the Secretary of State. - 5.
-The Secretary of State reviews and approves the ranked list and submits to the Legislature for funding consideration.
+The Florida Historical Commission approves the ranked list for submission to the Secretary of State. - 4.
+The Division forwards the ranked list to the Secretary of State. - 5.
+The Secretary of State reviews and approves the ranked list and submits it to the Legislature for funding consideration.